Green Card for International Organization Employees

 There is a provision of immigration law that allows certain long-term international organization employees and their eligible family members to apply for special immigrant status and become permanent residents of the U.S. (get a Green Card) as long as their organization remains recognized.

-Examples of recognized international organizations include foreign missions such as embassies, consulates, North Atlantic Treaty Organization (NATO), International Telecommunications Satellite Organization (INTELSAT), and other international organizations.
+Examples of recognized international organizations include the North Atlantic Treaty Organization (NATO), and the International Telecommunications Satellite Organization (INTELSAT).

 You may be eligible to receive a Green Card as an International Organization employee or qualified family member if you meet one of the following conditions:

 |...a retired officer or employee of such an international organization (or his or her accompanying or follow to join spouse)||

 |...a surviving spouse of a deceased officer or employee of such an international organization||

 |...an unmarried son or daughter of a current of former officer or employee of a designated international organization||